aman-459/start-html/README.md

 # start-html
-This is my first html file
+This is my first html file.
+Author: Prithvi Maurya